kyleseneker/go-grep/README.md

 # go-grep

-A simple implementation of the `grep` command in Go, supporting basic pattern matching, recursive search, case-insensitive search, and more.
+`go-grep` is a command-line tool written in Go for searching patterns in files and directories.
+It supports various options to customize the search behavior, similar to the UNIX `grep` command-line utility.

 This project was originally created as  part of a coding challenge from [codingchallenges.fyi](https://codingchallenges.fyi/challenges/challenge-grep).

 ## Features

-- Match lines in a file or directory tree using a regular expression.
-- Support for the following command-line options:
+- Search for a regular expression pattern in one or more files or directories.
-  - `-r`: Recursively search directories.
+- Recursive search through directories (`-r`).
-  - `-v`: Invert the match, excluding lines that match the pattern.
+- Invert the match to exclude lines that match the pattern (`-v`).
-  - `-i`: Case-insensitive search.
-- Special regex characters supported:
-  - `^`: Matches the start of a line.
-  - `$`: Matches the end of a line.
-  - `\d`: Matches any digit.
-  - `\w`: Matches any word character.
+- Ignore case distinctions in the pattern (`-i`).
+- Print only a count of matching lines per file (`-c`).
+- Prefix each line of output with the 1-based line number within its input file (`-n`).
+- Suppress normal output, useful for scripts (`-q`).

 ## Installation

-To install the `wc` tool, you need to have Golang installed on your system.
+To install the `go-grep` tool, you need to have Golang installed on your system.
 Follow these steps:

 1. Clone the repository: